-Our documentary In Search of Roubakine (2012) received a MADA (Making a Difference) award at the 8th Annual Commffest (Global) Community Film Festival in Toronto (September 2013).
-It was also screened at the Svidanie s Rossiei (Meeting with Russia) Festival in Tula, Russia (September 2013) and the Kinoproba Festival in Ekaterinburg, Russia (November 2013).
+Our documentary In Search of Roubakine (2012) was screened at the Svidanie s Rossiei (Meeting with Russia) Festival in Tula, Russia (September 2013) and the Kinoproba Festival in Ekaterinburg, Russia (November 2013).
 In Novemnber 2014, it will be screened at the Russkoe Zarubezhe (Russia Abroad) festival in Moscow.
 A DVD of the film is available (see the Chemodan Films Store page).

 (2007) | Trailer

 (2006) | Trailer